amanzi/ats/INSTALL.md

 ATS Installation Guide
 ==================================

+NOTE: This has changed significantly since ATS version 0.88.
+If you are building the latest **RELEASE** of ATS, version 0.88, do not follow these instructions, but follow those at: https://github.com/amanzi/ats/blob/ats-0.88/INSTALL.md .
+This file describes installation of master and versions of ATS newer than 0.88 (future releases).

 First, a word of warning -- please be patient.
 Amanzi and therefore ATS depend upon a lot of third party libraries.
 This allows us to use existing, mature code to make ATS a much better software tool.
 It also means installing the code and its dependencies can be quite painful and time/labor intensive.
 Installation time is a very bimodal distribution -- if it "just works" this process will take 10=20 minutes.
 If it doesn't "just work" it can take much longer.

 The basics of the process are these.

 0. Install pre-reqs.
 1. Download source.
-2. Use bootstrap to build Amanzi and its TPLs
+2. Use bootstrap to build TPLs, Amanzi, and ATS in one go.
-3. Use cmake to build ATS.
-4. Download test problems, test ATS.
+3. Download test problems, test ATS.

 All instructions assume you use bash.
 Change as needed for other shells.

 0. Ensure you have cmake and an MPI installation.

-  * cmake >= 3.3
+  * cmake >= 3.10
     ```
     which cmake  # this will test if you have any cmake installed
     ```